Written by 8:55 am Camping

 Propane

 Propane is the most common fuel used in camping stoves and by far the safest.
 Not only does it burn at a low temperature, its Carbon Monoxide emissions are relatively near to zero.
-Additionally, it has an easy-to-ignite procedure, burns very cleanly and without creating much of a pungent smell like some other fuels.

 Kerosene